 India sees biggest one-day jump of 507 Covid-19 deaths, 18,653 new infections

-New Delhi, July 02: India recorded the highest single-day COVID-19 deaths at 507 in the last 24 hours, on Wednesday with Maharashtra, Delhi and Tamil Nadu accounting for over 70% of the fatalities.
+New Delhi, July 02: India recorded the highest single-day COVID-19 deaths at 507 in the last 24 hours, on Wednesday with Maharashtra, Delhi and Tamil Nadu accounting for over 70 per cent of the fatalities.
 Meanwhile, 18,653 new infections were reported taking the total tally to 5,85,493, according to the Union Health Ministry data.

 According to the health ministry dashboard, 507 Covid-19 patients died between Tuesday and Wednesday morning.